Skip to main content

 University of San Diego Essay Prompts

-• Option C: Share some of your ideas about the role of faith or spirituality in your life or the life of someone you know.
-As a contemporary Catholic university, we welcome and celebrate students from every background and faith tradition, including those who do not identify with a faith tradition.
-We devote great time and energy to ensuring all students feel connected to the vibrant USD community, including opportunities to grow in their relationship with God while considering who they are, what they believe and who they are called to become.
-(350 words)
+• Option C: As a contemporary Catholic university, we welcome and celebrate students from every background and faith tradition, including those who do not identify with a faith tradition.
+We’re committed to helping every student feel connected and supported by offering space to grow in faith, reflect on their values and explore who they are called to be.
+Share how faith or spirituality—your own or someone else’s—has shaped a perspective, experience, or decision.

 Prompt 1